marczz/mzlinux_pages/development/python/python_web.md

--   [Choosing a WSGI Framework for API Services ](https://doughellmann.com/blog/2012/10/15/ods-grizzly-choosing-a-wsgi-framework-for-api-services/) by Doug Hellmann  look how frameworks may, or may not, be suitable for use when building new API servers for OpenStack projects.
+-   [Choosing a WSGI Framework for API Services ](https://doughellmann.com/blog/2012/10/15/ods-grizzly-choosing-a-wsgi-framework-for-api-services/) by Doug Hellmann  look how frameworks may, or may not, be suitable for use when building new API servers for OpenStack projects. _2012_

 ## Bottle {#bottle}
 [Bottle](http://bottlepy.org/docs/dev/index.html)
-is a single-file, lightweight WSGI Python (2.7 or 3.x) web-framework.
+is a single-file, lightweight WSGI Python web-framework.
 It has no dependencies other than the Python Standard Library.
 It is built around a powerfull routing scheme, supports a custom template system and mako, cheetah, jinja2.
 It provides the usual development server, and can be served by any compatible WSGI server.

 -   [GitHub: Bottle dev](https://github.com/defnull/bottle)
 -   [ArchWiki: Bottle](https://wiki.archlinux.org/index.php/Bottle)